 Also, helping a stranger is the ultimate act of selfless love.

 Agape love is a lifestyle.
-It is not something you do once or twice.
+It is a form of spiritual awakening and it is not something you do once or twice.

 It is a process where you constantly strive to improve things around you, help others and make the world a better place.